AlbertoLopezGarcia/CodeVL/README.md

 # CodeVL
 Welcome to CodeVL!
 Use this web app to communicate safely with your friends.

-This code was developed by Oscar Vernon Rodriguez and Alberto Lopez Garcia in 2016.
+The encription mechanism was developed by Oscar Vernon and Alberto Lopez, then middle school students, in 2016.

 Please use this link to access the deployed webapp: